Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 I already have a [short note on living docs in this garden](https://johannesklingebiel.de/wiki/Better%20Work/04-Living%20Docs.html), so I won‘t repeat myself too much here.

-In short: living docs are multiplayer-edited documents (think: Google Docs) that work as growing documentation of every project.
-Instead of having dozens of different documents, everything gets sorted into one big one.
+**In short: living docs are shared multiplayer-edited documents (think: Google Docs) that work as growing documentation of every project.** Instead of having dozens of different documents, everything gets sorted into one big one.

 You‘ll find research, contact information, to-dos, etc. in there.